eoghanmurray/tg2docs/docs/turbogears/controllers.rst

     base_config.ignore_parameters = ['timestamp', 'param_name']

-You will still be able to access them from the ``tg.request`` object if you need them for any reason.
+You will still be able to access them in the ``tg.request.params`` dictionary if you need them for any reason.